Sap27/cDONN/README.md

 2. Run training scripts from `Training Code/` directory
 3. Analyze results using notebooks in `Results-Analysis/`

+## Data
+The dataset used in the study is available in the hf repo Sap27/cDONN

 ## Training

 The training process involves: